trussworks/Engineering-Playbook/infra/tf/terratest.md

 ### Access test metadata stored in CircleCI

-In order to access the test metadata we stored in the [`store_test_results`](https://circleci.com/docs/2.0/collect-test-data/) key seen in the `.circleci/config` example above, we'll need to make a few tweaks.
-This will allow us to pinpoint intermittent failures caused by flaky tests, for example.
+In order to access the test metadata we stored in the [`store_test_results`](https://circleci.com/docs/2.0/collect-test-data/) key of our `.circleci/config`, we'll need to make a few tweaks.
+This will allow us luxuries such as pinpointing flaky tests that cause intermittent failures.

 ## Documentation Links